Dr. Fernanda Buril, Research Specialist, Center for Applied Research and Learning

-Dr. Fernanda Buril is a senior research officer for the Center for Applied Research and Learning at the International Foundation for Electoral Systems (IFES), where she conducts applied research to support programming related to democratic transitions, conflict and electoral operations.
+Dr. Fernanda Buril is a research specialist for the Center for Applied Research and Learning at the International Foundation for Electoral Systems (IFES), where she conducts applied research to support programming related to democratic transitions, conflict and electoral operations.
 Before joining the Center, she worked as a program officer for the Americas, managing projects in Guatemala, El Salvador, Bolivia, Mexico, Nicaragua and the Dominican Republic, strengthening the capacity of electoral commissions to organize and administer credible elections, prevent electoral violence, combat disinformation and promote inclusive citizen participation.

 Before working for IFES, Buril worked for two other nonprofit organizations, designing projects to counter violent extremism and promote interreligious dialogue.
 She also completed an advanced research internship at the National Consortium for the Study of Terrorism and Responses to Terrorism, developing analytical predictions about global terrorism activities.